ibm-cloud-docs/codeengine/fleet-prep.md

 {: caption="Key value pairs for required secret." caption-side="bottom"}

-## 4. Create a persistent data store
+## 6. Create a persistent data store
 {: #fleet-prep-pds}

 A persistent data store is required to run fleets.
 Follow the steps in [Working with persistent data stores](/docs/codeengine?topic=codeengine-persistent-data-store).

+Make sure to follow all of the pre-requisite steps for creating a {{site.data.keyword.cos_full_notm}} bucket and service credentials, as well as the step to create an HMAC secret.
+{: important}